top of page

 Going To?

-My wife and I found out that she was pregnant in mid-October 2020 and I remember it like it was yesterday.
+My wife and I found out that she was pregnant in mid-October 2020, and I remember it like it was yesterday.
 She woke me up on a cold Thursday morning at 2:00 a.m. by uttering three small but life-changing words, “Babe . . .
 I’m pregnant!”
-Three words woke me up from the fog of exhaustion, drew me out of my bed, and I embraced my wife as we cried out, “Praise God!”
-In the next following days, we disclosed this wonderful news to only a few family and friends.
+Those three words woke me up from the fog of exhaustion, drew me out of my bed, and I embraced my wife as we cried out, “Praise God!”
+In the following days, we disclosed this wonderful news to only a few family and friends.

 So, what’s the problem?
 You can’t say that life begins at conception and then say that life will begin sometime after conception.
 You can’t say that a preborn (i.e., a child that’s still in the mother’s womb) is a baby and then say that it’s going to be a baby.[1]
 You can't have your cake and eat it too.
 It's either a present reality or a future expectation.
 But is it really that big of a deal?
 I mean, we know what a woman means when she says, "I'm going to have a baby."
 It means, "I'm pregnant."
 So, why should we care?

-Preborns do not become babies when it is decreed by the will of the mother.
-Preborns do not become babies when they reach a certain size.
-Preborns do not become babies when they move from one geographical location to another.
+Preborns do not become babies by the decree of the mother, by reaching a certain size, or by moving from one geographical location to another.
 A preborn is already a baby because life begins at conception.
-At conception, a human soul with an inherent dignity and moral status is generated.
+At conception, a human soul with inherent dignity and moral status is generated.
 Both science, the study of God’s general revelation, and theology, the study of God’s special revelation in the Bible, speak with one voice and attest to this truth.

-According to scientists, an organism’s life begins when it obtains a unique set of DNA and displays signs of organized development.[2]
-At conception, a unique genetic code is created which is autonomous and differs from the mother.
-From the point of conception until death no new genetic information is needed to make the preborn entity a human being.[3]
+According to scientists, an organism's life begins when it obtains a unique set of DNA and displays signs of organized development.[2]
+At conception, a unique genetic code is created that is autonomous and differs from that of the mother.
+From the point of conception until death, no new genetic information is needed to make the preborn entity a human being.[3]
 This genetic code has an innate capacity for self-development.
-The fact that the preborn may die and the mother live, or the mother may die and the preborn live gives evidence that these are two separate humans.
-The preborn is not a potential human; the preborn is a human with a potential to develop.
+The fact that the preborn may die while the mother lives, or the mother may die while the preborn lives, provides evidence that these are two separate humans.
+The preborn is not a potential human; the preborn is a human with the potential to develop.

-Furthermore, the Bible offers sufficient evidence in supporting why life begins at conception.
-When the angel Gabriel visited Zechariah, the angel told Zechariah that his son, John, would be filled with the Holy Spirit even “from his mother’s womb” (Luke 1:15).
+Furthermore, the Bible offers sufficient evidence in support of why life begins at conception.
+When the angel Gabriel visited Zechariah, he told Zechariah that his son, John, would be filled with the Holy Spirit even "from his mother’s womb" (Luke 1:15).
 Later, Luke records John leaping for joy in his mother’s womb because he was filled with the Holy Spirit (Luke 1:44).
-Never in the Bible does it say that a person’s stomach or arm is filled with the Holy Spirit.
-Only entire persons are filled with the Spirit.
-This makes it reasonable to deduce that preborn John, filled with the Holy Spirit, is already a person.
+Nowhere in the Bible does it say that a person’s stomach or arm is filled with the Holy Spirit; only entire persons are filled with the Spirit.
+This makes it reasonable to deduce that the preborn John, filled with the Holy Spirit, is already a person.
 Therefore, even the tiniest preborns are complete persons in God’s eyes.
-The image of God is engraved in their very beings (Gen 1:26).
+The image of God is engraved in their very beings (Gen. 1:26).

-As I am writing this, my preborn child is still waiting in his mother’s womb.
-He’s not going to be a baby.
-He’s already a baby.
-I’m not going to be a father.
-I’m already a father.
-This is an ontological reality, and it has significant ethical implications.
-My preborn baby, including many others, is made in the image of God and must be treated with full dignity and respect.
+As I write this, my unborn child is still waiting in his mother’s womb.
+He’s not going to be a baby; he’s already a baby.
+I’m not going to be a father; I’m already a father.
+This is an ontological reality with significant ethical implications.
+My unborn baby, along with many others, is made in the image of God and must be treated with full dignity and respect.
 God’s Sixth Commandment extends to him as well.

-Christians, our words matter because our preborns depend on them.
+Christians, our words matter because our unborn children depend on them.
 Our words are windows into reality.
-When you share with others that your preborn is already a baby, you are pointing them to the wonderful truth that life begins at conception.
-Let this be a stepping stone to expose the darkness of abortion and shine the light of truth and justice (cf. Eph 5:11; John 3:20; Matt 5:16).
+When you share with others that your unborn child is already a baby, you are pointing them to the wonderful truth that life begins at conception.
+Let this be a stepping stone to expose the darkness of abortion and shine the light of truth and justice (cf. Eph.
+5:11; John 3:20; Matt.
+5:16).
 I plead with you to interrogate and think through the things you say, theologically.
 Stand and speak for God’s truth.

 ***footnotes***